Does Dehydrating Food Destroy Nutrients?

 • I use these for airtight bins and buckets

-* As an Amazon Associate, I earn from qualifying purchases.
-The price you pay does not increase.
+*As an Amazon Associate, I earn from qualifying purchases with no price increase to you.
+Read disclosure here.

-The job of an oxygen absorber is to inhibit mold growth while your foods are in (long-term) storageafter the foods have been dehydrated—and are ready to be vacuum-sealed and then stored in Mason jars (shown below) or in food vacuum-sealer bags.
+After our foods have been dehydrated—they are ready to be vacuum-sealed and then stored in Mason jars (shown below) or in food vacuum-sealer bags for daily use or long-term storage.

 Mason Jars at Amazon